-This morning I made a quick scan of the front section of The Boston Globe and New York Times, and there’s a topic that gets no press.
-Not this morning.
-Probably not most mornings.
+This morning I made a quick scan of the front section of The Boston Globe and New York Times.
+There’s a topic that gets no press — not this morning, probably not most mornings.
 That missing topic is “joy.”

 A good many of the other “spiritual gifts” get press on a fairly regular basis.
-Most every day there’s talk about love and peace, patience, discipline or self-control, hope and faith, healing and reconciliation… but when was the last time you had some conversation or read some newsworthy article about joy?
+Most every day there’s talk about love, peace, patience, discipline or self-control, hope, faith, healing, and reconciliation… but when was the last time you had some conversation or read some newsworthy article about joy?

-To have joy or – as we would say in slang – to do joy, is to rejoice.
-In our lesson just read, St. Paul commends us to “rejoice in the Lord always,” Just in case you didn’t hear him or didn’t believe him, he repeats himself: “again I say, Rejoice.”
-There’s something here that’s new and fresh to draw out of the treasury God’s provision: the gift of joy, to know the capacity to rejoice in life.
+To have joy or – as we would say in slang – to do joy is to rejoice.
+In the accompanying Scripture passage, St. Paul commends us to “Rejoice in the Lord always.”
+Just in case you didn’t hear him or didn’t believe him, he repeats himself: “Again I say, rejoice!”
+There’s something here that’s new and fresh to draw out of the treasury of God’s provision: the gift of joy, to know the capacity to rejoice in life.

 REJOICING – A DEEP SENSE OF DELIGHT

 To rejoice is to have a deep sense of delight.
-The Greek word literally means “for the heart, in its deepest place of passion and feelings, to be well.
-For the heart to feel very well.
-That’s what it is to have joy: to rejoice the heart.
+The Greek word means “for the heart, in its deepest place of passion and feelings, to be well.”
+That’s what it is to have joy: for the heart to feel very well, to rejoice the heart.

-And why might it be – if you agree with me that this can be something of a rare commodity, an untapped spiritual gift – why is that so about this thing called joy?
-And why so rare?
+If you agree with me that joy can be something of a rare commodity, an untapped spiritual gift, why might that be?
+Why is that so about this thing called joy?
+Why is it so rare?
 Well, several things have occurred to me.

 JOY IS NOT FAST FOOD

 First, joy takes time.
 Joy is not fast food.
-It comes, I would say, as a by-product of living a savored life, and of having time and taking time to “smell the flowers,” as we used to say.
+I would say it comes as a by-product of living a savored life, of having and taking time to “Stop and smell the flowers.”
 Joy needs time.
-There is this old monastic insight about living a joy-filled life.
-Take time, take at least some time each day, to do one thing at-a-time.
+There is this old monastic insight about living a joy-filled life: take time, take at least some time each day, to do one thing at-a-time.

-Yes, take time, yes, take at least some time each day, if you are walking, just to walk.
-Take time, take at least some time, if you are looking to just look.
-And If you are listening, just to listen.
-If you are sipping iced tea or watering the plants or petting the dog, to do just that.
+Yes, take time, take at least some time each day (if you are walking) to just walk.
+Take time, take at least some time (if you are looking) to just look.
+If you are listening, just listen.
+If you are sipping iced tea, watering the plants, or petting the dog, do just that.
 Do one thing at-a-time, and do that as often as you can.